solFHE/solphi-radar-hackathon/README.md

 ## Contributing

-We welcome contributions to the Solfhe Analyzer project.
+We welcome contributions to the Solphi project.
 Please follow these steps:

 1. Fork the repository
 2. Create a feature branch: `git checkout -b feature-name`